-Dr. Dhritikesh Chakrabarty, currently an independent researcher, served Handique Girls' College, Gauhati University, during the period of 34 years from December 09, 1987 to December 31, 2021, as Professor (first Assistant and then Associate) in the Department of Statistics along with Head of the Department for 9 years and also as Vice Principal of the college.
-He also served the National Institute of Pharmaceutical Education & Research (NIPER) Guwahati, as guest faculty (teacher cum research guide), during the period from May, 2010 to December, 2016.
-Moreover, he is a Research Guide (Ph.D.
-Guide) in the Department of Statistics of Gauhati University and also a Research Guide (Ph.D.
-Guide) in the Department of Statistics of Assam Down Town University.
-He has been guiding a number of Ph.D. students in the two universities.
-He acted as Guest Faculty in the Department of Statistics and also in the Department of Physics of Gauhati University.
-He also acted as Guest Faculty cum Resource Person in the Ph.D.
-Course work Programme in the Department of Computer Science and also in the Department of Biotechnology of the same University for the last six years.
+(Dr. Dhritikesh Chakrabarty in an interactive talk with the students in the Department of Statistics of Handique Girls' College on September 12, 2023)

 Dr. Chakrabarty has been working as an independent researcher for the last more than thirty years.
 He has already been an author of 260 published research items namely research papers, chapter in books / conference proceedings, books etc. He visited U.S.A. in 2007, Canada in 2011, U.K. in 2014 and Taiwan in 2017.
-He has already completed one post doctoral research project (2002 - 05) and one minor research project (2010 - 11).
+He has already completed one post doctoral www.ijarset.com research project (2002 - 05) and one minor research project (2010 - 11).
 He is an active life member of the academic cum research organizations namely (1) Assam Science Society (ASS), (2) Assam Statistical Review (ASR), (3) Indian Statistical Association (ISA), (4) Indian Society for Probability & Statistics (ISPS), (5) Forum for Interdisciplinary Mathematics (FIM), (6) Electronics Scientists & Engineers Society (ESES) and (7) International Association of Engineers (IAENG).
 Moreover, he is a Reviewer/Referee of (1) Journal of Assam Science Society (JASS) & (2) Biometrics & Biostatistics International Journal (BBIJ); a member of the executive committee of Electronic Scientists and Engineers Society (ESES); and a Member of the Editorial Board of (1) Journal of Environmental Science, Computer Science and Engineering & Technology (JECET), (2) Journal of Mathematics and System Science (JMSS) & (3) Partners Universal International Research Journal (PUIRJ).
 Dr. Chakrabarty acted as members (at various capacities) of the organizing committees of a number of conferences/seminars already held.